Jiiku831/sekai-public/README.md

 *  You may consider setting up a private repo to save your profile.
 See the `sample_repo/` directory for example and instructions.
-*  World link support is not added.
-You can run it and it probably will give a correct result but it may be slow.
 *  The default point calculation is based on playing random songs on expert difficulty and assumes that pub skill values scales with your skill value.
    This means the importance of skill value is slightly exaggerated.
 You can